sebastienbx/MeLa_Sensors2020/README.md

 ### <a name="acq-mode-pane"></a> 4.3. _Acquisition modes_

 A `ContinuousAcqMode` is executed continuously, it processes data in a streamed way, without stopping.
-It is more adapted to monitor sporadic events (i.e., that appends from time to time), but it can uses a lot of processor time, especially if the sampling of the sensor is high.
+It is more adapted to monitor sporadic events (i.e., that appends from time to time), but it can use a lot of processor time, especially if the sampling of the sensor is high.

 A `ContinuousAcqMode` is divided in several parts:

-* The `Input` part allows to define the sensor to use and its configuration, for example it can be the hydrophone with a sampling frequency of 200 Hz.
+* The `Input` part allows defining the sensor to use and its configuration, for example it can be the hydrophone with a sampling frequency of 200 Hz.
-* The `Variables` part allows to define the variables used to process the data.
+* The `Variables` part allows defining the variables used to process the data.
 A list of data types is given in [chapter 5](#data-types-pane)
 * The `RealTimeSequence` part contains instructions to process the data in real time.
-It gives the guaranty that all the data will be processed, without missing a sample, such that the data cannot be truncated.
+It gives the guarantee that all the data will be processed, without missing a sample, such that the data cannot be truncated.
 Only one `RealTimeSequence` can be defined.
 * The `ProcessingSequence` part is optional but can be used for instructions with an execution time too long for the `RealTimeSequence`.
-When this sequence is called there is no guarantee that all the samples coming from the sensor can be processed.
-It is possible to define several `ProcessingSequence` that can be called from the `RealTimeSequence` or from an other `ProcessingSequence`.
+When this sequence is called, there is no guarantee that all the samples coming from the sensor can be processed.
+It is possible to define several `ProcessingSequence` that can be called from the `RealTimeSequence` or from another `ProcessingSequence`.

 ```
 ContinuousAcqMode acq1: